 The Calgary Civic Symphony

-The Calgary Civic Symphony – often called The Civic – is a local orchestra made up of amateur musicians.
+Sometimes called The Civic, The Calgary Civic Symphony is a local orchestra of amateur musicians.
 Some of our members are professional musicians, music teachers, or former members of the Calgary Philharmonic.
-But most of our members have full-time jobs in careers that are not part of the performing arts.
-A common purpose of making music brings us together.
+But most of our members have careers outside of the performing arts.
+A love of making music brings us together.